 Compatibility-wise, it’s compatible with the majority of the popular internet providers such as Xfinity, Spectrum, and Cox.
 That is why it’s one of my go-to options for people who are subscribed to an internet plan below 500 Mbps and are looking forward to getting rid of the monthly equipment rental.

 Before I begin, let me give you a glance at the upgrades it brings from its predecessor, MB7420 (which I reviewed here).
-This modem offers 24 x 8 channels and is compatible with higher-speed service packages.
+This modem offers 24 x 8 channels and is compatible with b.
 But are these upgrades worthwhile?
-Continue reading my Motorola MB7621 review to find that out!
+Continue reading this review to find out!

 Product Description: Motorola MB7621, a budget offering, entails technologies like DOCSIS 3.0 with 24 x 8 channel bonding is aimed at people with mid-range internet plans.
 It weighs a meager 0.06 lbs and boasts a sleek design to save your table space.